Memory in cyclically crumpled sheets

-Figure~\ref{fig:twist}B shows the regions with high $H$ are organized along intersecting networks of creases with twist crumpling, visually similar to those which have been noted with other crumpling protocols~\cite{Blair2005,Gottesman2018,Cambou2011}.
-To analyze the creases, we identify these regions where most of the plastic deformation in the sheet occurs (see SI Section~\ref{sec:ridgedet}).
-The total crease length $\ell$ normalized by $L_0$ as a function of $n$ is plotted in Fig.~\ref{fig:ridge_length}A for various $\theta_f$.
+Figure~\ref{fig:twist}(b) shows the regions with high $H$ are organized along intersecting networks of creases with twist crumpling, visually similar to those which have been noted with other crumpling protocols~\cite{Blair2005,Gottesman2018,Cambou2011}, but somewhat anisotropic due to the creases that form following the primary buckling instability (see Appendix~\ref{sec:angle}).
+We analyze the creases in terms of the total crease length which has been introduced as a measure of crumpling~\cite{Gottesman2018}.
+The total crease length $\ell$ normalized by $L_0$ as a function of $n$ is plotted in Fig.~\ref{fig:ridge_length}(a) for various $\theta_f$.
 We observe that it increases in all cases with number of cycles, and can be fitted by logarithm function $\ell = \ell_1 + \ell_2 \log(n)$, where $\ell_1$ is the total crease length after the first loading cycle and $\ell_2$ is the rate of growth corresponding to the creases with $n$.
-Both, $\ell_1$ and $\ell_2$ increase with $\varepsilon$, as shown in Fig.~\ref{fig:ridge_length}B,C, respectively.
+Both, $\ell_1$ and $\ell_2$ increase with $\varepsilon$, as shown in Fig.~\ref{fig:ridge_length}(b,c), respectively.

-In order to gain an understanding of the growth of the creases with loading, we studied complementary flat folding of a sheet into a smaller and smaller volume (see SI Section~\ref{sec:square}).
-These prescribed folding method allows us to not only estimate the total crease length but also practical differences due to folding a sheet with finite thickness.
-We define a compaction in this square folding case $\varepsilon_s = 1 - 1/m$, where $L_0/m$ corresponds to length of the sides after $m$ square folds and plot $\ell$ in Fig.~\ref{fig:ridge_length}A. In spite of the differences in definition of compaction, we find $\ell$ increases roughly over the same range of $\ell_1$ as the sheet is folded to form smaller and smaller ordered squares as in twist crumpling.
-Growing disorder due to the thickness of the sheet results in a somewhat faster growth compared to the ideal square fold calculated limit.